littlesmith23/cscript/README.md

 4. Call make
 5. Call make install with root access

-After the installation the executable will be install to /usr/local/bin by default.
+After the installation the executable will be installed to /usr/local/bin by default.

 License
 =======